Cosmology with voids from the Nancy Grace Roman Space Telescope: The void size function

-The free parameters of our VSF model, namely $\alpha$, $\beta$, and $\gamma$ in the above equation, are functions of redshift, as they depend on the linear growth factor and on the observed tracer population.
-Figure~\ref{fig:params_vsf} shows the Markov chain Monte Carlo (MCMC) best-fit of these parameters (crosses), with the 68\% and 95\% confidence level (CL) represented by the shaded areas and contours, respectively.
+The three parameters of the VSF model, namely $\alpha$, $\beta$, and $\gamma$ in the above equation, have a precise dependence on the voids depth and are functions of redshift, as they depend on the linear growth factor and on the observed tracer population.
+To assess this dependence in the context of this analysis, we performed a Markov chain Monte Carlo (MCMC) against the measured VSF in the true cosmology.
+Figure~\ref{fig:params_vsf} shows the Markov chain Monte Carlo (MCMC) best-fit of the moving barrier parameters (crosses), with the 68\% and 95\% confidence level (CL) represented by the shaded areas and contours, respectively.
 Each color corresponds to a different redshift bin, as described in the legend.
 Table~\ref{tab:params_vsf} lists the corresponding best-fit values and 1D 68\% CL intervals.
 A clear redshift dependence of $\alpha$ and $\beta$ is visible, as expected, while $\gamma$ can be considered constant at the precision level allowed by simulated data.
 We note that, according to Eq.~\eqref{eq:moving_b}, $\alpha$ drives the overall height of the barrier, while $\beta$ determines the scale at which the exponential cut of the VSF occurs.